-- Coach to chat through the coaching behaviours they used and how they felt the session worked out, along with how they would progress the skill taught in a further session; - Observers to provide feedback from their observations, focusing on 'What' they saw that demonstrates coaching/learning/learning environment subject areas covered the day before; - Participants to provide feedback from their experience; - Tutor to support with any additional (positive/supportive) comments to support individual and group learning; - Tutor to practically add to the sessions to further develop/clarify understanding and/or add further coaching tools and examples.
+- Coach to chat through the coaching behaviours they used and how they felt the session worked out, along with how they would progress the skill taught in a further session. - Observers to provide feedback from their observations, focusing on 'What' they saw that demonstrates coaching/learning/learning environment subject areas covered the day before. - Participants to provide feedback from their experience. - Tutor to support with any additional (positive/supportive) comments to support individual and group learning.

+Tutor to practically add to the sessions to further develop/clarify understanding and/or add further coaching tools and technical/tactical knowledge.
 This done as much as time allows.

-After the session, Tutors to discuss with each other students' strengths and weaknesses and agree how these can be developed/supported as part of the students' development phase.
+After session, Tutors to discuss with each other students' strengths and weaknesses and agree how these can be developed/supported as part of the students' development phase.

 Session Title: Developing Performance

 Session Number: 14

-Time: 60-minutes
+Time: 120-minutes

 Venue: Water

-Craft: Stand Up Paddleboard
+Craft: Canoe (tandem and/or solo)